jyxxhyx/coloring/readme.md

 Run the `main.py` in the root directory.
 It will read instances defined in `config_local.yaml` (downloaded from https://mat.tepper.cmu.edu/COLOR/instances.html, standard graph coloring instances) and solve them via the Assign, POP, POPH models.

+## Dependencies

+This project depends on the [Gurobi solver](https://gurobi.com/) and [Networkx](https://networkx.org/) package.

 ## TODO List

 - Implement a max clique heuristic to find the initial lower bound of a graph (and maybe add an associated constraint into the models).

 - Automatically analyze the Gurobi logs (via implementing a parser manually or using the official package ` grblogtools`) and output the stat file.
+  - Bad news, `grblogtools` is not compatible with Anaconda Python 3.6 (as I have to use Gurobi 8.0.1).
+  - Maybe I can copy some source code from `grblogtools`.

 - Restructure and refactor.